-If you look at the big, divided primaries the last 20 years, there are a few lessons.
+If you look at the big, divided primaries of the last 20 years, there are a few lessons.

 One, there will probably come a point in the long, long Democratic primary where the candidate of reconciliation can attempt to walk into the foreground and bring together the factions.
 In 2004, after a bitter fight between Howard Dean and Dick Gephardt, John Kerry brought together the primary electorate.